Navigating Compliance Challenges

 Identify Different Types of Vulnerability Scans and Their Uses

-In today’s cybersecurity landscape, it is crucial for organizations to understand how does vulnerability scanning work to effectively protect their assets.
+In today’s cybersecurity landscape, it is crucial for organizations to understand how does work to effectively protect their assets.
 These scans can be categorized into several types, each tailored to address specific security needs:

 The central node represents the main topic of vulnerability scans, while each branch shows a specific type of scan.
 The sub-branches provide details about what each scan does and why it's important, helping you understand the landscape of cybersecurity assessments.